 What Should I Do After a Relapse?

 It’s only natural to be a bit scared and to wonder where you go from here after you experience a relapse.
 Remember that no matter how guilty you feel about your relapse, you are not alone.
 Many people have gone through the same thing and found their way back to recovery, and in fact, many people do not find long-term recovery after their first bout with the illness.
-To put it in other terms and to hopefully make you feel better, if relapse was not a significant danger to many of the individuals who suffer from addiction, then there would be no need for a relapse prevention program, but seeing as how this is not the case, we include this programming in our treatment process.
+To put it in other terms and to hopefully make you feel better, if relapse was not a significant danger to many of the individuals who suffer from addiction, then there would be no need for a relapse prevention program in Florida, but seeing as how this is not the case, we include this programming in our treatment process.

 First, it’s critically important that you speak with someone that can help you determine your situation, and what the next step should be.
-This is no time to let emotions run wild, so talk to your support system, such as your family and friends, or individuals who helped you during your time in recovery, whether that be individuals in a 12 Step program or people who worked at a treatment center you attended.
+This is no time to let emotions run wild, so talk to your support systems, such as your family and friends, or individuals who helped you during your time in recovery, whether that be individuals in a 12 Step program or people who worked at a treatment center you attended.
 Once you reach out to someone you stand a much better chance at making it back from your relapse, as it is exposed to the light and can no longer hide.
-This is part of what we teach in our relapse prevention program, exposing those thoughts about using to the light, so that you can get the help you need before you make any rash decisions.
+This is part of what we teach in our relapse prevention program, exposing those thoughts about using to the light so that you can get the help you need before you make any rash decisions.